cealigbe/minimacss/README.md

 - **Modern** - Clean design out of the box
 - **Customizable** - CSS variables make it easy to extend

+Check out the [Minima.css](minimacss.dezain.io) demo page to see how the framework looks.

 ## Quick Start

 ### CDN (fastest)